LudovicEspeel/course-web-essentials/docs/31_communication/README.md

 * **Secure**: MQTT makes it easy for developers to encrypt messages and authenticate devices and users using modern authentication protocols, such as OAuth, TLS1.3, Customer Managed Certificates, and more.

-* **Well-supported**: Several languages like Python, Javascript, Node,... have extensive support for MQTT protocol implementation.
+* **Well-supported**: Several languages like Python, JavaScript, Node,... have extensive support for MQTT protocol implementation.
 Hence, developers can quickly implement it with minimal coding in any type of application.